Articles

 Understanding co-selling vs. reselling

 Co-selling is a collaborative sales partnership where two or more companies join forces to sell their solutions together.
-Often conflated with reselling, co-selling partnerships operate entirely differently.
+It’s often conflated with reselling, but the two models work very differently.

 Related: What is co-selling in a partner ecosystem and how can you do it?